Ngineer101/minimalizt/src/content/blog/what-are-embeddings.md

 ## Conclusion

+With the rise of AI, embeddings have become an essential tool for many applications, making it easier for machines to understand and process natural language contextually.

-I hope this exploration into text embeddings has shed light on how converting words into numerical representations can power smarter search, recommendations, and more.
-If you have any questions or if you'd like to dive deeper into the world of embeddings, feel free to reach out on [X](https://x.com/nwbotha) or [LinkedIn](https://www.linkedin.com/in/nico-botha).
+I hope this explanation of embeddings has shed light on how converting words into numerical representations can be used for smarter search, recommendations, and more.
+If you have any questions, feel free to reach out on [X](https://x.com/nwbotha) or [LinkedIn](https://www.linkedin.com/in/nico-botha).